RCG Home Rescue Team

 Best if: You can catch up on missed payments in a lump sum

 If you can pay all missed payments, fees, and penalties in one payment, you can bring your loan current and stop foreclosure.
-This might be possible if you're expecting a tax refund, bonus, or help from family.
+This might work if you're expecting a tax refund, bonus, or help from family.

 Keep Home